adityasatuluri/Snake-and-ladder-python/README.md

 Let's have fun playing the Snake and Ladder game!

 _____________________________________________________________________________
-<pre>NOTE: It's best to run this as in VSCODE, somw online compiler may not support some ANSI codes.</pre>
+<pre>NOTE: It's best to run this on 'VSCODE' or 'ONLINEGDB.COM' , as some online compilers may not support some ANSI codes.</pre>
 _____________________________________________________________________________

 SCREENSHOTS: